mrhunsaker/RShinyStapplet/README.md

 ## Recent Changes

+- All R module files now include detailed, self-documenting comments and section headers.
+- The help file (`help.md`) provides comprehensive instructions for every module.
+- Accessibility features have been expanded and standardized.
+- Export/download options are available in every module.
+- Codebase refactored for clarity, maintainability, and production readiness.

 - **Accessibility Improvements**: All UI elements and tables have been refactored for better screen reader support and keyboard navigation.
 Unicode mathematical symbols are now rendered as actual characters.
 - **Colorblind-Friendly Theme**: The app uses a high-contrast, colorblind-safe theme for all UI elements and navigation.
 All plots use the viridis color palette for maximum accessibility.
 - **Navigation Bar Fixes**: Navigation buttons and links now have visible, high-contrast backgrounds and text.